PSHE & RSE

 *Building aspiration through creating opportunities for children to have wider experiences; visits, trips as well as making links to the outside world.

-That are the outcomes for learners?
+What are the outcomes for learners?
 (Impact)

 “PSHE lessons make me feel calmer because we learn about our emotions and how to relax ourselves through breathing and listening to chimes.” – Year 3 Pupil

-“I enjoyed when we worked in a group and discussed our personalities.
+“I enjoyed it when we worked in a group and discussed our personalities.
 We shared what we liked about each other.
 I enjoyed it because I got to make others happy.” – Year 6 Pupil

 Pastoral Newsletters

-Autumn 1 2024: /_site/data/files/users/42/files/E00385A6DC705862E9A7F5081EAC3E44.pdf
+Autumn 1 2024: Pastoral Newsletter

-Upcoming Events
+Events

 October 10th 2024